-Based on cash-flow calculations as of December 31, 2001, the Milwaukee Metropolitan Sewerage District (MMSD) was the source of approximately 20.27 percent of the gross cash flow servicing the Outstanding Bonds.
+Based on cash-flow calculations as of December 31, 2001, the Milwaukee Metropolitan Sewerage District (MMSD) is currently the source 20.27 percent of the cash flow servicing the Outstanding Bonds.
 MMSD has issued Municipal Obligations to evidence repayments of Loans made from the Leveraged Loan Portfolio.
 The Municipal Obligations issued by MMSD are general obligations, for which MMSD has made an irrevocable levy of ad valorem property taxes sufficient to pay debt service when due.

-Information concerning MMSD is included in APPENDIX B, which includes by reference the MMSD Comprehensive Annual Financial Report for the period ending December 31, 2001 (MMSD CAFR).
+Information concerning MMSD is included in APPENDIX B, which includes by reference the MMSD Comprehensive Annual Financial Report for the period ending December 31, 2000 (MMSD CAFR).